biocodellc/ontology-data-pipeline/README.md

     This step takes a custom SPARQL query and generates csv files for each file outputted in the Reasoning step using [ROBOT](http://robot.obolibrary.org/).
 You must write a SPARQL query yourself to format data as you wish it to appear.
 You can refer to the example below for a query that turns the sample input (reasoned) file into CSV.
 If no sparql query is found, then this step is skipped.
-An example of the data Formatting step is given below calling the robot.jar which is in the `/lib` directory:
+An example of the data Formatting step is given below calling the robot.jar which is in the `/lib` directory.
+Please note that the pipeline code calls this command for you and normally you do not need to call this command directly.
+Here we are illustrating a direct-use of the robot command if you want to explore how this works within the ontology-data-pipeline environment.

 ```
 java -jar lib/robot.jar query --input sample_data/reasoned_data.ttl \